-5 Simple Steps to Create a Win-Win Sales System
+Create a Win-Win Sales System in 5 easy steps

-Here are 5 Simple Steps to Create a Win-Win Sales System
+Here are the 5 essential steps to Creating a Win-Win Sales System

 By: Corporate Training Options, Australia

 When you create a win-win sales system in your organisation, you are also creating a formula for success.
 A simple, easy to follow sales system allows your sales process to become automatic.
 You put it in place, you learn it well, then you repeat it automatically.
 It becomes a habit, which leads to profitability and growth.
 And although you won’t close every sale, your chances of success are greatly increased.
 Plus, every sale becomes a win not only for you, but also for your customer.
 And that leads to repeat business from satisfied customers down the track.
 Win-Win!

 The five essential steps to set up your Win-Win Sales System are:

 - Showing that your product or service is invaluable

 - Closing the sale – you win & your client wins